spryker-sdk/frontend-sniffer/README.md

 Usage: frontend-sniffer [options]

 Options:
-  -v, --version          output the version number
-  -p, --path [path]      set the path for the collector to run (default: "/your/current/folder") -c, --config [config]  load a specific configuration file (default: "") -x, --exclude-sniffer  run only the collector, excluding the sniffer -o, --only [n]         collect only the first [n] elements for each stream (default: null) -d, --debug-mode       run in debug mode (verbose) -h, --help             output usage information
+  -v, --version                     output the version number -p, --path [path]                 set the path for the collector to run (default: "/your/current/folder") -c, --config [config]             load a specific configuration file (default: "") -x, --exclude-sniffer             run only the collector, excluding the sniffer -o, --only [n]                    collect only the first [n] elements for each stream (default: null) -d, --debug-mode                  run in debug mode (verbose) -h, --help                        output usage information -l, --level-restriction [level]   collect core or project level only (default: null)

+Example:
+Run sniff for 3 components core level only for the next path '/Users/userName/Projects/suite-nonsplit/project' in debug mode yarn sniff -p /Users/userName/Projects/suite-nonsplit/project -o 3 -l core -d
 ```

 ## Programmatic usage (API)